This is the definitive Minelab Equinox 600 review.

 4. How deep can the Minelab Equinox 600 detect?

-The Minelab Equinox 600 can detect up to 3 meters deep.
+The Minelab Equinox 600 can detect up to 3 meters deep (10 feet).

 If you were a beginner user, though, you may find it quite intimidating to take full advantage of the Equinox 600; however, the manufacturer has designed the detector in such a way that you could learn the ropes easily as you make use of the device.
 Nevertheless, you are unlikely to employ all its high-tech and advanced user settings for the hobbyist you are.

-The Equinox 600 is budget-friendly compared to its Equinox 800 counterpart; hence, you could get yourself a 600 and upgrade with a smaller search-coil and (or) headphones and still save some change.
+The metal detector is budget-friendly compared to its Equinox 800 counterpart; hence, you could get yourself a 600 and upgrade with a smaller search-coil and (or) headphones and still save some change.

 The Minelab Equinox 600 is applicable for various terrains; praises are due to its six custom search profiles – two per its three detecting modes.